A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

 \subsection{Two-dimensional Hertz problem with large deformations}

 Finally, in this section the two-dimensional frictionless Hertz problem is studied considering large deformations and strains.
-For that purpose, a Neo-Hookean material constitutive law, with Young's modulus $E = 1$ and Poisson's ratio $\nu = 0.3$, has been used for the deformable body.
+For that purpose, a Neo-Hookean material constitutive law {(an hyper-elastic law that considers finite strains)} with Young's modulus $E = 1$ and Poisson's ratio $\nu = 0.3$, has been used for the deformable body.

 As in Section \ref{subsec:Hertz problems}, the performance of the $N_2 / S_0$ method is analysed and the problem is modelled as an elastic quarter of disc with proper boundary conditions.
 The considerations made about the mesh size in Section \ref{subsec:Hertz problems} are also valid for the present case.
 The radius of the cylinder is $R=1$ and the applied pressure $P=0.1$ (ten times higher than the one considered in Section \ref{subsec:Hertz problems}).
-In this large deformation framework the exact solution is unknown: the error of the computed displacement and Lagrange multiplier is studied taking a refined numerical solution as reference.
+In this large deformation framework the exact solution is unknown: the error of the computed displacement and Lagrange multipliers are studied taking a refined numerical solution as reference.
 Figure \ref{fig:mesh3} shows the final deformation of the elastic body and the computed contact pressure.

 In Figure \ref{fig:disp 0point1}, the displacement and multiplier errors are reported.
-It can be seen that the obtained displacement presents optimal convergence both in $L^2$ and $H^1$-norms; analogously, optimal convergence is also achieved for the computed Lagrange multiplier.
+It can be seen that the obtained displacement presents optimal convergence both in $L^2$-norm and $H^1$-{semi-}norm; analogously, optimal convergence is also achieved for the computed Lagrange multipliers.

 As a last example, the same large deformation Hertz problem is considered, but modifying its boundary conditions: instead of pressure, a uniform downward displacement $u_y=-0.4$ is applied on the top surface of the cylinder.
 The large deformation of the body and computed contact pressure are presented in Figure \ref{fig:mesh4}.